-- If you have forgotten your picnic, a kiosk is available to buy pancakes, croque-monsieur and sells ice cream and drinks.
+- If you forgot your picnic, a kiosk allows you to buy pancakes, croque-monsieur and sells ice cream and drinks

 How to get to Chateau de Breteuil?

-- By car, from the west of Paris : at the Saint Cloud gate, follow the Bordeaux direction, then the N118, then exit Saclay.
+- By car, from the west of Paris At the Porte de Saint Cloud, take the direction of Bordeaux, then the N118, then the Saclay exit.
 At the Saclay exit take the N306 (then D906) towards Chevreuse.
-In Saint-Rémy-lès-Chevreuse (before Chevreuse) follow the Molières then the signs "château de Breteuil".
+At Saint-Rémy-lès-Chevreuse (before Chevreuse) follow the Molières and then the signs "château de Breteuil".

-- By car from the south of Paris : Porte d'Italie or Porte d'Orléans, take the A6 towards Lyon then the A10 towards Bordeaux, then exit at Les Ulis.
-At the Les Ulis exit, take the direction of Chartres until Gometz-la-Ville.
-In Gometz-la-Ville, direction Les Molières.
+- By car from the south of Paris From the Porte d'Italie or Porte d'Orléans, take the A6 towards Lyon then the A10 towards Bordeaux, then exit at Les Ulis.
+At the Ulis exit, follow Chartres direction until Gometz-la-Ville.
+At Gometz-la-Ville, take the direction of Les Molières

-- By car from Bordeaux or Chartres (A10) : Rochefort en Yvelines exit, (1st exit after the Saint Arnould toll).
-Take the direction of Bullion, Cernay-la-Ville or Dampierre until there are signs "Château de Breteuil".
+- By car from Bordeaux or Chartres (A10) Take the Rochefort en Yvelines exit, (1st exit after the Saint Arnould toll booth).
+Take the direction of Bullion, Cernay-la-Ville or Dampierre until you see the signs "Château de Breteuil".

 - By car from Normandy On the A13, as you approach Versailles, take the A12 towards Rambouillet.
-At the end of the A12 continue on the N10, still towards Rambouillet, for about 5km.
-Exit after Trappes when you see the sign for Mesnil-Saint-Denis (on the right).
-At this exit turn immediately left towards Le Mesnil-Saint-Denis then Chevreuse or Dampierre.
-Either at Chevreuse or Dampierre motorists will find signs "château de Breteuil".
+At the end of the A12, continue on the N10, still towards Rambouillet, for about 5km.
+Exit after Trappes when you see the sign (on the right) for Mesnil-Saint-Denis.
+At this exit, turn left immediately towards Le Mesnil-Saint-Denis and then Chevreuse or Dampierre.
+Either in Chevreuse or in Dampierre, motorists will find signs "château de Breteuil".

-- By car from Versailles From Saint-Rémy-lès-Chevreuse by Buc (D 938) : reach Saint-Rémy-lès-Chevreuse via Buc (D 938).
-In Saint-Rémy-lès-Chevreuse, go to Les Molières and follow the signs to the castle.
-By public transport:
+- By car from Versailles In Saint-Rémy-lès-Chevreuse, go to Les Molières and follow the signs to the castle.by public transport :

-- If you don't have a BALADOBUS car (Saint-Rémy-lès-Chevreuse, RER B): coach connections on Sundays and public holidays from 5 April to 25 October 2020.
-Schedules, fares and itinerary
+- If you do not have a car BALADOBUS (Saint-Rémy-lès-Chevreuse, RER B): bus connections on Sundays and public holidays from April 5 to October 25, 2020.
+Schedules, rates and itinerary

 - Parking is free